cagarraway/MileageMaster/README.md

 # MileageMaster
 This simple project, functionally, is about simply recording the mileage of my family's vehicles, and viewing their significant statistics.
+The documentation of the requirements will be comprised of issues with the #requirements tag.

 Objectively, the project has several goals:
 1. I actually want such an application.
 I've been recording the mileages in an Excel file, but navigating that on a phone is inconvenient, so I thought I'd build an app.